Towera Vinkhumbo

 Towera Vinkhumbo (born 14 February 1991), also referred to as Towera Vinkhumbo-Nyirenda or Towera Nyirenda, is a Malawi netball international and a Malawi women's football international.
 As a netball player she represented Malawi at the 2010, 2014 and 2018 Commonwealth Games and at the 2011, 2015 and 2019 Netball World Cups.
 Vinkhumbo was also a member of the Malawi team that finished third at the 2016 Fast5 Netball World Series.
 At club level, Vinkhumbo plays for Strathclyde Sirens in the Netball Superleague.
 In July 2019, the same month she played for Malawi in the 2019 Netball World Cup, she also represented Malawi at the 2019 COSAFA Women's Football Championship.
-She also played for Malawi in 2020 Summer Olympic football qualifiers.
+She also played for Malawi in the 2020 Summer Olympic football qualifiers.

 Early life and family

 Vinkhumbo was born in Chitawira Private Hospital in Blantyre.
 She is the ninth-born of eleven children–six girls and five boys, three of whom died.
 Vinkhumbo began playing both netball and association football when she was in primary school.
 Several of her siblings also played both sports at a senior level.
 Her older brother, Aubrey Vinkhumbo, played football as a defender for Mighty Wanderers.
 Her sister, Salome Vinkhumbo, is also a Malawi women's football international and captained the team at the 2018 COSAFA Women's Championship.